eclipse/kuksa.val/doc/system-architecture.md

 ![Basic architecture](./pictures/sysarch_basic.svg)

+A KUKSA.val VSS server runs on a vehicle computer with a given VSS model.
+Applications can interact with the VSS model, setting, getting or subscribing to VSS datapoints.

+KUKSA.val provides a network bases API for that, either W3C VISS (currently only available in KUKSA.val server) or the KUKSA.val GRPC API (currently supported by KUKSA.val databroker).

+Connections can be protected via TLS and authorisation to access specific VSS data is managed via JWT tokens (in KUKSA.val server, KUKSA.val databroker implementation is ongoing)

-KUKSA.val runs on a vehicle computer with a given VSS model, the model is populated and updated by *data feeder* components.
-A data feeder might get its information directly fom a sensor, from the vehicle busses, or from lower parts of the software stack.
+To sync the VSS model to the actual state of the vehicle, providers are used.
+A data-provider might get its information directly fom a sensor, from the vehicle busses, or from lower parts of the software stack.
+Historically, data-providers are often called "feeders".

-KUKSA clients (feeders & applications) are using the VISS or GRPC protocols to talk to KUKSA.val.
-Transport layer security is provided by TLS.
-JWT tokens are used to enforce access rights on a signal level, so that each client only has read and write access to a well defined subset of the VSS model.
+To sync the desired state in the VSS server to the Vehicle, actuation-providers are used.
+Similar to the data-provider an actuation provider also needs to access lower-level Vehicle systems.

+Providers have the same protocol options of accessing the VSS server as Applications.

+In the following we will provide some more specific example of applications and provider components.

 ## Data Feeders
 Components providing data for leaves in the VSS tree are called  *data feeders*.
 Technically they are just normal KUKSA.val clients.
 Usually a feeder will gather some data from a vehicle using any kind of standard or proprietary protocol, convert its representation the one mandated by VSS and set the VSS signal using the VISS or GRPC protocol.